pingswept/me30-website/content/logistics/notes.md

 Review of KiCAD footprints and how to find appropriate footprints if there isn't a matching option.

 Conventions for making circuit schematics

+Look at the PCB design take-aways they generated after P1

+Have them individually sketch out a P2 PCB layout design (on paper or whiteboard, etc.), while looking at the list of P2 requirements

+Share and improve their sketches in groups

+Things to go over:
+	•	planning PCB connectors.
+They can merge the P-channel and N-channel connections for each diagonal pair.
+	•	Reminder that they need common ground between motor supply and control supply.
+	•	The P-channels can handle 27 A. Not sure about screw terminals.
+But for 27 A, you’d need somewhere around a 20-40 mil trace width, assuming an external trace with normal 1 oz copper.

 ### Motor measurements